darryl-h/bitburner/README.md

           Number of open ports required to NUKE: 1
           RAM: 32.00GB
   ```
+  * Root Access: If no, you must: a) meet the hacking level, b) open enough ports and c) run `nuke.exe`
+  * Required hacking skill: Your hacking level must be ≥ this number, if not, you will not be able to `hack`, `grow`, `weaken` or `nuke` the server.
+  * Number of open ports required to NUKE: This indicates the number of programs (`BruteSSH.exe` , `FTPCrack.exe`, `relaySMTP.exe` , `HTTPWorm.exe` , `SQLInject.exe` etc) programs you need to run against it
+  * RAM: More RAM, more scripts can run
 * connect <hostname>
 `connect <hostname>` connects you to a server 1 hop from your current location on the network